Chris0Jeky/Chris0Jeky/README.md

 📚 I love diving into Tech, Philosophy, Psychology & Science, always eager to learn more and broaden my horizons 🧠

-🔧 Skilled in Java, and currently mastering C++ to expand my programming prowess 🚀
+🔧 Skilled in Java, and currently mastering Python to expand my programming prowess 🚀

 🤝 Friendly and always up for engaging discussions - let's connect and explore ideas together 🌍